Adam Groh

 PhD - Neuroscience

-I am a neuroscientist interested in how non-neuronal cells regulate the integrity of brain borders, and how these specialized interfaces communicate with a changing cerebrospinal fluid (CSF) landscape during development, complex behaviour, and aging/disease.
-While interactions at the brain's borders sculpt cellular behaviour throughout the central nervous system (CNS), little is known about the brain-wide coordinated activity of these multicellular structures.
-My research program will target this gap in knowledge by combining cell-resolved sequencing and proteomics, computational modeling and in vivo and in vitro approaches to develop new theories of brain border function that engage with classic theories of how the brain grows, subsists, and responds to complex homeostatic and pathological stimuli.
+I am a neuroscientist interested in how non-neuronal cells regulate the integrity of brain borders and how these specialized interfaces communicate with a changing cerebrospinal fluid landscape during development, complex behaviour, and aging/disease.
+While cellular interactions at the brain's borders sculpt nearby and distal brain activity, little is known about the coordinated interplay of these interfaces in the maintenance of central nervous system (CNS) homeostasis.
+My research program will target this gap in knowledge by combining cell-resolved sequencing and proteomics, computational modeling and in vivo and in vitro approaches to develop new theories of CNS border function that engage with classic theories of how the brain grows and subsists.

 Background